Walking Shoes For People With Flat Feet

 Salomon X Ultra Mid 2 GTX

-Salomon are a widely recognised brand of walking boots and outdoor gear and the X Ultra Mid GTX model, available for men and women is a great shoe for people who need extra arch support.
+Salomon is a widely recognised brand of walking boots and outdoor gear and the X Ultra Mid GTX model, available for men and women is a great shoe for people who need extra arch support.

 Made from great materials.

-This shoe is made from lightweight and weather resistant Gore-Tex and leather, which will make them light but also strong and durable.
+This shoe is made from lightweight and weather-resistant Gore-Tex and leather, which will make them light but also strong and durable.

 The rubber sole features the desired “EVA midsole” design, which will help keep your foot stable and helps reduce any stresses and strains when walking.